maxtkc/mvths-wiki/docs/105-git-add.rst

-Create a Repository with Github Desktop
+Add to a Repository with Github Desktop
 =================

 Overview